 The yellow shadow ant is omnivorous and feeds on various food sources.
 They feed on plant and animal matter, such as dead insects, honeydew, and other sugary materials.

-As their name implies, they tend to stay close to the ground and in shady areas.
+As their name implies, they stay close to the ground and in shady areas.

 In addition to feeding on these food sources, they help decompose organic material and aerate the soil.

-Lasius umbratus is an important part of Pennsylvania’s ecosystem as they help to keep other pest populations in check and assists in keeping the environment clean.
+Lasius umbratus is an important part of Pennsylvania’s ecosystem as it helps to keep other pest populations in check and assists in keeping the environment clean.

 They also play a vital role in pollination and help maintain a healthy balance in the local food web.